Summary

 - Possibly signs of the underlying cause, such as:

-Ovarian cancer must be ruled out in premenarchal and postmenopausal patients with a palpable ovarian mass.
+Ovarian cancer must be ruled out in premenarchal and postmenopausal patients with an adnexal mass.
+[2]

 Diagnosis